Pure-Storage-Ansible/Pure1-Collection/collections/ansible_collections/purestorage/pure1/README.md

 ## Requirements

 - Ansible 2.9 or later
-- Access to Pure Storage Pure1
+- Authorized API Application ID for Pure Storage Pure1 and associated Private Key Refer to Pure Storage documentation on how to create these.
-- py-pure-client Python SDK
+- py-pure-client >= 1.14.1

+## Available Modules

+- pure1_array_tags - Manage array tags for managed devices in Pure1
+- pure1_info - Get information on fleet configuration

 ## Instructions